MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 ![Configure the form for notes](media\timeline-configure-form-notes.png "Configure the form for notes")

 You can configure how information is displayed in notes, such as relevant users and dates, and whether or not to include labels.
+This enables you to increase or reduce the number of timeline records that appear onscreen.

 Go to your timeline configuration in [make.powerapps.com](https://make.powerapps.com "make.powerapps.com"), scroll down to the **Notes** section containing the **Configure form** field, and edit the following fields in the default form:

 - Header
-  - Label option: Show or hide the label, "Created by" or "Modified by".
+  - Label option: Hide, show, or show on hover the label, "Created by" or "Modified by".
-  - Label: Select the **Use default label** checkbox label to use the label.
+  - Label: Select the **Use default label** checkbox label to display the label "Note modified by".
+Deselect the checkbox to display the label "Modified by".
   - Data field: Select to show either the user who created the note or the user who modified the note.
+The label changes to match the data field you selected.
-  - Display option: Show or hide the user who created or modified the note.
+  - Display option: Always show, show on expand, or hide this header containing the user who created or modified the note.
 - Body1
   - Label option: Show or hide the label of the note.
-  - Display option: Show or hide the body text.
+  - Display option: Always show, show on expand, or hide the body text.
 - Body2
   - Label option: Show or hide the label of the note.
-  - Display option: Show or hide the body text.
+  - Display option: Always show, show on expand, or hide the body text.
 - Footer
   - Label option: Show or hide the label, "Created on", "Modified on", or "Overridden on".
-  - Data field: Select to show the time stamp with the createdon, modifiedon, or overridenon data.
+  - Data field: Select to show the createdon, modifiedon, or overridenon date.
-  - Display option: Show or hide the createdon, modifiedon, or overridenon data.
+  - Display option: Always show, show on expand, this footer containing the createdon, modifiedon, or overridenon date.

 ## Posts on timeline